What is INBRE?

 More about INBRE

-Nevada INBRE’s first funding cycle ran from 2005 to 2010.
+Nevada INBRE’s first funding cycle ran from 2005 to 2010, and the second cycle ran from 2010 to 2016.
 During that period Nevada INBRE supported researchers at the state’s primary research institutions: University of Nevada, Reno; University of Nevada, Las Vegas and Nevada Cancer Institute.
 This support included funds for early career investigators as well as funds to establish and expand a series of statewide research service facilities.
 In addition, INBRE established and developed a Biomedical Students Pipeline Program that mentored under‐represented students enrolled in Nevada’s undergraduate colleges.

 INBRE's Second Funding Cycle

-Nevada INBRE’s second funding cycle runs from 2010-2015.
-The focus of this funding cycle is to build on the infrastructure developed during the first five years and to build new programs based on new NIH initiatives in clinical translational research as well as building more programs to serve undergraduates and encourage high school students to pursue degrees in the sciences.
+Nevada INBRE’s third funding cycle runs from 2016-2021.
+The focus of this funding cycle is to build on the infrastructure developed during the first ten years and to build new programs based on new NIH initiatives in clinical translational research as well as building more programs to serve undergraduates and encourage high school students to pursue degrees in the sciences.